Last Updated on: 11th April 2023, 12:25 pm

 Finally, make sure you know the campus’s major events schedule before booking your trip.
 We have run into huge crowds in Knoxville because of the University of Tennessee’s graduation schedule.
 Quelle nightmare!

 More USA Trip Inspiration

 Are you still trying to figure out where to go in the US?
 Check out my guides on the best scenic drives in America, the best American small towns, and the best historic American cities.
 You can also check out the best East Coast lighthouses, the best West Coast lighthouses.

 Don’t Forget Travel Insurance!

 Before you leave for your lighthouse road trip make sure you have a valid Travel Insurance Policy because accidents happen on the road.
-I pay for World Nomads, and I happily recommend them.
+I pay for Safety Wing and I happily recommend them.
 It’s especially important to get travel insurance if you’ll be away for more than a few days.
 I

 I have been a paying customer of Safety Wing for travel insurance for years.
 If you get sick on the road or have a major travel incident, it’s good to have a policy that will have your back.